ryanfb/gnomvat/introduction.md

    Seven anonymous poems, edited and translated by Nikos Zagklas in ["Astrology, piety and poverty: seven anonymous poems in Vaticanus gr.
 743", *Byzantinische Zeitschrift*, vol. 109, no. 2 (2016), pp. 895-918](https://doi.org/10.1515/bz-2016-0025).

 For more in-depth discussions of the codicology of this manuscript, see Devreesse, Tziatzi-Papagianni, and van Opstall.
 Although I appreciate Chadwick's exhortation against "polemical footnotes criticising scholars of the greatest learning", there are certain facts which need to be corrected, because they are constantly misstated.
-Many sources date *Vat.Gr.* 743 to the 16th century, but on palaeographical and textual grounds the manuscript was almost certainly made in 14th century Cyprus (see Tziatzi-Papagianni and van Opstall).
+Many sources date *Vat.
+Gr.* 743 to the 16th century, but on palaeographical and textual grounds the manuscript was almost certainly made in 14th century Cyprus (see Tziatzi-Papagianni and van Opstall).
 This error in dating has unfortunately, in some cases, led to this manuscript being neglected for the importance of the text it contains.
 For example, Chadwick accepts a 16th century date, and seemingly neglects to use it for his edition of the text preserved at **3v-6r** as a result.

-The material at **1r-3v** and **46v-52v** represents a gnomological tradition with a confusing transmission history, which is reconstructed in considerable depth by Elter as the *Gnomica homoeomata* tradition, where Elter uses *Vat.Gr.* 743 for both his **D** (= **1r-3v**) and **P** (= **46v-52v**) manuscript sigla.
+The material at **1r-3v** and **46v-52v** represents a gnomological tradition with a confusing transmission history, which is reconstructed in considerable depth by Elter as the *Gnomica homoeomata* tradition, where Elter uses *Vat.
+Gr.* 743 for both his **D** (= **1r-3v**) and **P** (= **46v-52v**) manuscript sigla.

-Sternbach also edited *Appendix Vaticana I & II*, two *Gnom.Vat.*-related gnomologia from *Vat.gr.* 1144 (14thC, ff.
-215v-225v and 228r-232r respectively). *Appendix Vaticana I* shares 51 of its 371 entries with *Gnom.Vat.* (all within the first 120 entries of *App.Vat.
-I*), while *Appendix Vaticana II* overlaps with *Gnom.Vat.* in 109 out of its 147 entries.
+Sternbach also edited *Appendix Vaticana I & II*, two *Gnom.
+Vat.*-related gnomologia from *Vat.
+Gr.* 1144 (14thC, ff.
+215v-225v and 228r-232r respectively). *Appendix Vaticana I* shares 51 of its 371 entries with *Gnom.
+Vat.* (all within the first 120 entries of *App.Vat.
+I*), while *Appendix Vaticana II* overlaps with *Gnom.
+Vat.* in 109 out of its 147 entries.

-As a further note, you may also come across references to the "Gnomologium Vaticanum Epicureum" (also in TLG)—this text is not represented in *Vat.Gr.* 743, but in another 14th century Vatican manuscript, *Vaticanus Graecus* 1950, under the heading "Ἐπικούρου Προσφώνησις"/"Epicurus' Declarations".
+As a further note, you may also come across references to the "Gnomologium Vaticanum Epicureum" (also in TLG)—this text is not represented in *Vat.
+Gr.* 743, but in another 14th century Vatican manuscript, *Vaticanus Graecus* 1950, under the heading "Ἐπικούρου Προσφώνησις"/"Epicurus' Declarations".

+## Gnomological context